Starting a project management career: Free ebook

 If a project manager fails to demonstrate good interpersonal skills, his or her lack of clear communication and openness to others could undermine the confidence of the whole team, ultimately jeopardizing the project’s progress.

 A high level of adaptability is required from a project manager, and never more so than if he or she is brought in from outside the company launching the project.
-In this case, the employer is likely to consider whether each candidate for the PM role fits into the culture of the organisation.
+In this case, the employer is likely to consider whether each candidate for the project manager role fits into the culture of the organisation.
 Employers often view the importance of candidates’ personal qualities as equal to that of their professional background when deciding who is best suited to managing a particular project.

 It’s also important to remember that project stakeholders will come from a range of departments, each possessing its own operational style, in addition to being subject to existing chains of command.